adam-mcdaniel/chess-engine/docs/src/chess-engine.md

 A pure Rust, dependency-free chess engine built to run anywhere.

-## Why write a chess engine?
+## Why write a Chess engine?

 I love chess a _lot_.
 It's definitely one of my favorite games ever.
 However, I've always been disappointed when trying to play chess digitally.
 Although wonderful websites like [chess.com](https://chess.com/) and [lichess](https://lichess.org/) exist, it's near impossible to find something that runs on everything.

 chess-engine is a solution to my problem.
-If you want a chess engine that runs on embedded devices, the terminal, [the desktop (with a gui)](), _and_ [the web](https://adam-mcdaniel.github.io/chess-engine/docs/book/index.html#average-ai), this is probably your best bet.
+If you want a chess engine that runs on embedded devices, the terminal, [the desktop (with a gui)](https://github.com/adam-mcdaniel/chess-engine/tree/main/examples/gui), _and_ [the web](https://adam-mcdaniel.github.io/chess-engine/docs/book/index.html#average-ai), this is probably your best bet.

 ## How does it work?